open4good/nudger-front/README.md

 **Welcome** to the Nudger front-end project.
-This guide is a comprehensive overview of the Nuxt 3 application structure, coding conventions, and tooling.
+This guide is a comprehensive overview of the Nudger UI application structure, coding conventions, and tooling.

 The Nudger front-end is a Nuxt 3 app (Vue 3) that interfaces with a Strapi headless CMS for content and uses an OpenAPI-described backend for core application data.
 We employ modern frameworks and best practices – from Tailwind CSS and Pinia, to Vitest and Storybook – to maintain a robust, scalable codebase.